3 Maccabees: Manuscripts and title

 3 Maccabees was preserved due to inclusion in the Septuagint, the Greek Jewish Scriptures.
 While Hellenistic Judaism waned with time and the work was not included in the Masoretic canon of the Tanakh (Hebrew scriptures) used by later Jews, early Christians preserved the Septuagint as the basis for the Christian Old Testament, ensuring that the work was not lost.
 The lists of books in early manuscripts of the Septuagint were not yet standardized, however.
 The Codex Vaticanus lacks the books of Maccabees and the Codex Sinaiticus includes only 1 and 4 Maccabees; only the Codex Alexandrinus includes all of 1, 2, 3, and 4 Maccabees.
-The 8th-9th century Venetus, while written much later than Alexandrinus, largely agrees with it, so there are few textual variations.
+The 8th–9th century Venetus, while written much later than Alexandrinus, largely agrees with it, so there are few textual variations.

 Lucian of Antioch made a number of changes to his version of the Septuagint, resulting in variant readings.
-Lucianic versions became the standard in Syria, Asia Minor, and Constantinople, with the version of 3 Maccanees in the Syriac Peshitta notably Lucianic in character, as well as being a rather free translation that included several expansions.
+Lucianic versions became the standard in Syria, Asia Minor, and Constantinople, with the version of 3 Maccabees in the Syriac Peshitta notably Lucianic in character, as well as being a rather free translation that included several expansions.
 There also exists also a paraphrastic Armenian version that dates to 400–600 AD.
+Robert Hanhart published a critical edition of the Greek text in 1960, with a second edition in 1980.

 The original title of the book, if any, is unknown.
 The Septuagint is what gave the work the title "3 Maccabees", despite being something of a misnomer.
 Presumably, this was due to the apparent links to 2 Maccabees and to distinguish it from the other books of Maccabees in the Septuagint.
 Similarities with stories in 2 Maccabees include the High Priest Simon II appearing, the father of Onias III who is discussed in 2 Maccabees, and fends off an attempt by Philopator to enter the Temple of Jerusalem; the suffering of Egyptian Jews is described in a similar manner to the martyrdom of Eleazar and the woman with seven sons; Eleazar himself reappears in this story; and two angels appear in the finale of the story to stop a king's anti-Jewish actions, similar to the story of Heliodorus.
 The book may also have been referred to by Pseudo-Athanasius as "Ptolemaica" (Ptolemaics).